anubhutivyas/RL/README.md

 ## Contributing

-We welcome contributions to NeMo RL\!
+We welcome contributions to NeMo RL!
 Please see our [Contributing Guidelines](https://github.com/NVIDIA/NeMo-RL/blob/main/CONTRIBUTING.md) for more information on how to get involved.

 ## Licenses